Phylloquinone; K1; Menaquinone; K2; Menadione; K3

 Vitamin K is a fat-soluble vitamin.
 Your body stores vitamin K in the liver and other body tissues, including the brain, heart, pancreas, and bone.

 Vitamin K is known as the clotting vitamin.
-Without it, blood would not clot.
-Some studies suggest that it helps maintain strong bones in older adults.
+The body needs vitamin K to make certain proteins in the liver that cause blood to clot.
+These proteins are called clotting factors.
+Without vitamin K, the liver could not produce clotting factors II, VII, IX, and X, and blood would not clot.
+Some studies suggest that vitamin K helps maintain strong bones in older adults.

 The best way to get the daily requirement of vitamin K is by eating food sources.
 Vitamin K is found in the following foods: